How often to water indoor plants?

 Slotting it through a gap in a window may not be ideal if you don’t want to lose heat from the room and may create a security concern.
 Closing the window with the tube through a gap may inhibit the flow of water.
 Alternatively, you could find a spot to drill a hole through which to thread the tube.
 The tube is only 4mm in diameter, so it would only need a tiny gap.
 Once you push the tube through this gap, it will plug the hole and reduce any heat loss.

 Now you’ve threaded the irrigation tubing into your conservatory, you can use zip ties, and the stakes included in the kit to hold the drippers in place.
-You now have an automatic, solar-powered, indoor watering system for houseplants.
+You now have an automatic, solar-powered, indoor watering system for indoor plants such as house plants.

 Using drip irrigation for indoor plants in a greenhouse